Welcome to this beginners guide to couponing in the UK.

 I have a whole post dedicated to the best supermarket cashback apps.

 My personal favourite is Shopmium and below is an example screenshot from offers on the app.
 You would simply click each product to see the discount on the offer.
 The app tells you which local stores the product is or isn’t found in and even which departments to find the product in.

 Apps certainly have advantages over coupons, mainly because we nearly always have our phones on us, so it saves us from forgetting any paper coupons.

 Also, there’s no hold-up or extra scanning at the checkout.
 You simply buy the product like normal and just scan the product and your receipt when you get home to get the cashback, which is usually paid within a couple of days to your Paypal account.

-Printable coupons are less common than they used to be but are still available.
+Printable food coupons are less common than they used to be but are still available.

 These days coupon type offers have moved towards cashback and money offer discounts via apps.